redis-stack/redis-stack-docs/docs/stack/license/_index.md

 **Your Application**​: an application developed by or for You, where such application is not a Database Product.

-1. LICENSE GRANT AND CONDITIONS
+**1. LICENSE GRANT AND CONDITIONS**

-1.1 Subject to the terms and conditions of this Section 1, Licensor hereby grants to You a non-exclusive, royalty-free, worldwide, non-transferable license during the term of this Agreement to:
+1.1.
+Subject to the terms and conditions of this Section 1, Licensor hereby grants to You a non-exclusive, royalty-free, worldwide, non-transferable license during the term of this Agreement to:
 (a) distribute ​or make available the Software or your Modifications under the terms of this Agreement, only as part of Your Application, so long as you include the following notice on any copy you distribute: “This software is subject to the terms of the Redis Source Available License Agreement”.
 (b) use​ the Software, or your Modifications, only as part of Your Application, but not in connection with any Database Product that is distributed or otherwise made available by any third party.
 (c) modify ​the Software, provided that Modifications remain subject to the terms of this License. (d) reproduce​ the Software as necessary for the above.